iamfelipe/create-template/README.md

 To get a local copy up and running follow these simple steps.

-1. First, install and generate a custom template:
+1. First, install and generate a custom template by the custom CLI:

    ```sh
    $ npx @felipecastillo/create-template --install